LauraHoekstr97/AdventofCode/2023/Day1/README.md

 # Day 1

 ## Part 1
-**Goal**: Extracting the first digit and the last digit (in that order), from every row (= string) to form a single two-digit number.
+**Goal**: Extracting the first digit and the last digit (in that order), from every row (= string) to form a single two-digit number.\
-Then add up all the two-digit numbers
+Then add up all the two-digit numbers.

 **Complete description**: